HackYourFuture/JavaScript/Week1/README.md

 Time to start learning the language with the first building blocks: variables!
 Have a look at what variables are [here](https://study.hackyourfuture.net/#/javascript/variables) and what values are [here](https://study.hackyourfuture.net/#/javascript/values).
 Then let's go over some syntax with the difference between statements and expressions [here](https://study.hackyourfuture.net/#/javascript/statements-vs-expressions).
 And finally let's look at what we can do with variables and values by using what's called operators.
 Read about them [here](https://study.hackyourfuture.net/#/javascript/operators).

 To help learn the language we also want to introduce you to some tools that you can use to look under the hood of your code in the section about [debuggers](https://study.hackyourfuture.net/#/tools/debuggers).
 You won't understand everything of what's there yet, but debugging is so important we want you to look at it early.
 Read through it once and play around a bit in the debugger.
 We will be telling you to revisit the debugging section over the next few weeks as you start learning more and more about what is possible.

-Lastly we want to introduce the first steps to testing code with some code you will find in your exercises.
-Have a look at what assertion is [here](https://study.hackyourfuture.net/#/testing/assertion), the `console.assert` lines in your practice exercises uses this to check that your code does the right thing.

 ## Career training (part 1)
 The goal of HYF is to get you a job, not just teach you how to program.
 That means that we also want to train you into how to present yourself to potential companies.